 The surveys ask about:

-- Recent shopping trips
+- Your recent shopping trips

 - Places you’ve visited